AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60816-newrelic-browser-monitoring-scripts-injected-by-apm-agent-are-not-compliant-with-csp">ACSD-60816: New Relic browser monitoring scripts injected by APM agent are not compliant with CSP:</a> The ACSD-60816 patch fixes the issue where the New Relic browser monitoring scripts injected by the APM agent are not compliant with the Content Security Policy (CSP).
+    <a href="https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60816-newrelic-browser-monitoring-scripts-injected-by-apm-agent-are-not-compliant-with-csp">ACSD-60816: New Relic browser monitoring scripts injected by APM agent are not compliant with CSP:</a> The ACSD-60816 patch fixes the issue where the [!DNL New Relic] browser monitoring scripts injected by the APM agent are not compliant with the Content Security Policy (CSP).
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.51 is installed.
     </td>
     <td>New article </td>
     <td>November 14, 2024</td>